sashank786monitrahealth/matlab-learn/018-nested-for-loops/readme.md

 =======================

 Learning Nested FOR Loops:
-  - Understanding creation of nested for loops
+  - Loop containing another loop
+  - Understanding with a simple student grading example